hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

 * `id` - The ID of the Function App

-* `custom_domain_verification_id` - An identifier used by App Service to perform domain ownership verification.
+* `custom_domain_verification_id` - An identifier used by App Service to perform domain ownership verification via DNS TXT record.

 * `default_hostname` - The default hostname associated with the Function App - such as `mysite.azurewebsites.net`